 Illgen Falls & Trailhead

 In a section of the Tettegouche State Park along the Baptism River and just a short drive up HWY 1, you can find the Illgen Falls.
 Parking is on the side of the road, where you’ll see a small marker.
 You’ll find yourself at the top of the 10-foot waterfall with only a short walk.
-Take a trail to the bottom, where you can dip in a great little swimming hole!
+Take a trail to the bottom, where you can dip into a little swimming hole!

 From MN-61, just over 8 miles north on HWY 1, you’ll find the community of Finland, Minnesota, nestled in the Baptism River Valley and surrounded by rugged hills and cliffs known as the Sawtooth Mountains.
 Its rugged isolation made it one of the last areas of Minnesota to be settled.
 It wasn’t until the late 1890′s that the first Finns and other Scandinavians began to file for homesteads in this remote section of Lake County.